 The School Board has no investment policy that would further limit its investment choices beyond the restrictions imposed by the State.
 The State limits investments to securities backed by the U. S. Government investments secured by U. S. Government securities.
-At June 30, 2023 the investment in the State investment pool was rated AAA by Standard & Poor's.
+At June 30, 2024 the investment in the State investment pool was rated AAA by Standard & Poor's.
 The School Board's investments in Federal Agencies obligations were rated AA+ by Standard and Poor's and Aaa by Moody's Investors Service.
 The School Board has no limit on the amount it may invest in any one issuer so long as State's restrictions are followed.
-Excluding Federal Agency obligations and the state investment pool, the School Board had certificates of deposit of \$537,506 (\$250,000 certificate of deposit included in the internal investment pool and another \$287,506 invested at the individual school banks) at June 30, 2023 in its investment portfolio; this investment was secured by the pledge of specific investments in amounts in excess of the carrying value of the School Board's Investment.
+Excluding Federal Agency obligations and the state investment pool, the School Board had a certificate of deposit of \$250,000 included in the internal investment pool at June 30, 2024 in its investment portfolio; this investment was secured by the pledge of specific investments in amounts in excess of the carrying value of the School Board's Investment.

-As of June 30, 2023 the School Board had the following investments:
+As of June 30, 2024 the School Board had the following investments: